 Conservation nonprofits were essential in establishing the original Greenway vision in the early 1990s, and they lent key support to the formation of the Greenway Trust.
-When Jim Ellis formed the fledgling organization in 1991, the Trust for Public Land (TPL) served as the incubator, providing office space and administrative support, and even providing the Greenway Trust's first executive director and staff member.
+When Jim Ellis formed the fledgling organization in 1991, TPL served as the incubator, providing office space and administrative support, and even providing the Greenway Trust's first executive director and staff member.
 It was the beginning of a long and impactful partnership between the Greenway Trust and TPL that continues today.

 The story of checkerboard land consolidation stands as an exemplar of how the many different conservation organizations in the region have come together to share complementary strengths, raise awareness, and score landscape-level accomplishments that benefit the cultural, historic and natural character of the Mountains to Sound Greenway.
 For more than a century, the forested lands east of Snoqualmie Pass were a literal patchwork of federal, state and private lands.
 The Sierra Club, working closely with Conservation Northwest, saw an opportunity to consolidate some of these lands to improve north-south wildlife migration corridors.
-The Greenway Trust helped broker land exchanges between timber companies and the U.S. Forest Service and Washington State Department of Natural Resources.
-Forterra and the Trust for Public Land managed land acquisitions and conservation easements.
+The Greenway Trust helped broker land exchanges between timber companies and the USFS and DNR.
+Forterra and TPL managed land acquisitions and conservation easements.
 And in 2014, the Nature Conservancy (TNC) acquired 48,000 acres of land from Plum Creek Timber, one of the last remnants of the Northern Pacific empire.
-With The Nature Conservancy's acquisition, the vast majority of the checkerboard forest lands in the Upper Yakima basin are now conserved.
-Local groups, including Kittitas Conservation Trust, now continue the work of building habitat connectivity and stewarding protected lands.
+With TNC's acquisition, the vast majority of the checkerboard forest lands in the Upper Yakima basin are now conserved.
+Local groups, including Kittitas Conservation Trust (KCT), now continue the work of building habitat connectivity and stewarding protected lands.